residentsystem/ResidentBookmark/README.md

 > \\> cd C:\ResidentSystem\ResidentSystemApp\ResidentBookmark

-2. Open Data\ResidentBookmarkContext.cs and uncomment the optionsBuilder that use MySQL.
+2. Open Data\BookmarkContext.cs and uncomment the optionsBuilder that use MySQL.
 Remove the double "/" in front of each lines so it look like this:

 > optionsBuilder.UseMySql(_database.GetConnectionString(),
 > new MySqlServerVersion(new Version(8, 0, 19)),